 - Biochemic Tissue Salts

 The contribution that women have made to advancing the field of technology are well known.
-Women such as Ada Lovelace, the world’s first computer programmer, Mary Keller, a nun turned computer science engineer, and the glamourous inventor Hedy Lamarr, all made significant advancements to technology that have shaped how we view the world today.
+Famous women in STEM such as Ada Lovelace, the world’s first computer programmer, Mary Keller, a nun turned Computer Science Engineer, and the glamourous inventor Hedy Lamarr, all made significant advancements to technology that have shaped how we view the world today.

 - Certificate in Web Design and Development (RQF) Level 3

 - Cyber Security

 Find more technology STEM courses in the IT Courses section of our website.

 One of the more female abundant areas of STEM is engineering.
 In the last ten years, women in engineering careers have doubled, going from 25,000 to just over 50,000!
 Despite this being a very good sign, the percentage split of women to men in this STEM field is still very low.

 The basic salary for women in engineering is around £35,000 per annum, and 98% of Britain’s female engineers find their job very rewarding.
 If that’s not enough to make this STEM field attractive, the industry predicts that 1.8 million new engineers will be needed by 2025, so this STEM industry needs you!

 - Electricity - Fundamentals